 In 2014 the CWP committed to regular outreach to North Barrier and employed a second worker, this provided increased flexibility across the myriad services offered through the CWP.
 The regular hours were therefore increased from 40 to 50 pw, undertaken as 2 part time positions.

-In 2019 the CWP was sub-contracted to the Aotea Family Support Group Trust.
+In September 2019 the CWP was sub-contracted to the Aotea Family Support Group Trust who will be responsible for continuing the work into the future post 30 June 2020.

 The Community Worker Project budget sits within the Health Trust’s wider financial plan and is carefully monitored to ensure expenditure and targeted funding balances each year.